ubuntu-mate/ubuntu-mate.org/blog/20150827-ubuntu-mate-wily-beta1.md

       * Provides an abstract API allowing access to mixer functionality available in the PulseAudio, ALSA and OSS sound systems.
     * Improved multi-monitor support.
-    * Theme support has been expanded including CSD and pop-over support.
+    * Theme support has been expanded including Client Side Decorations (CSD) and pop-overs.
     * Full help and documentation is now available.
     * Static code analysis has resulted in many memory leaks being plugged.
     * Lots of bugs fixes.
 Really, *lots*.